Served with Cheese and Onion Bread

 - ¼-1 teaspoon cayenne pepper (optional)

-- ¼ cup chopped cilantro or flat parsley or finely sliced green onions (optional)
+- ¼ cup finely chopped cilantro or flat parsley

-- Add the spices (curry powder, cumin, paprika, cayenne, if using) and fry for one minute.
+- Add the spices (ginger, curry powder, cumin, paprika and cayenne, if using) and fry for one minute.

-- Add the chickpeas and crushed tomatoes (or chopped (diced) tomatoes if using), 3 cups stock and coconut milk, season with salt and pepper and bring to the boil, reduce heat, cover and simmer until chickpeas are tender, about 30-45 minutes.
+- Add the chickpeas and crushed tomatoes, 2½ cups stock and the coconut milk.
+Season with salt and pepper, bring to the boil, reduce heat, cover and simmer 30 minutes until chickpeas are tender.

 Points to Note: